The Alloy Orchestra: 25 Years of Creating New Music For Old Silent Movies

 “So, let’s play something,” the group’s director, Ken Winokur calls out.

 “What do you want to play, sir?” is the response from bandmates Roger C. Miller and Terry Donahue.

 “How about, uh, the Gangster Ball, improvised?”

-“The Gangster Ball” is the Alloy Orchestra’s name for the music they’ve composed for the big party scene at the beginning of “L’Inhumaine”, a 1924 movie by the French Avant Gard director Marcel L’Herbier.
-The movie’s title character, a beautiful but heartless singing star, Claire Lescot, holds the party for her many competing suitors.
+“The Gangster Ball” is the Alloy Orchestra’s name for the music they’ve composed for the big party scene at the beginning of “L’Inhumaine”, a 1924 movie by the French avant-garde director Marcel L’Herbier.
+The movie’s title character, a beautiful but heartless singing star, played by Franch operatic soprano Georgette Leblanc, holds the party for her many competing suitors.
 A jazz band is shown in the scene, and the Alloy Orchestra responds to the cue with music that includes throbbing drums, clarinet and piano --- although keyboardist Miller is actually playing an electronic keyboard that will change voices frequently throughout the movie.